Leg3ndary/SchoolAnnouncements/README.md

     - Made a command to index/search announcements using discord's nice slash command autocompletes
     - Made a task to automatically update and send a webhook some data to send the updates, hope it works tomorrow!
 ```

+## Day 5-7 - December 7th, 2022

+I spent these days polishing up my written and recorded submission, the bot is basically done, and will be pushed to prod.

+This project uses discord.py v2.1.0, the google docs api, and a few other libraries here and there, these are listed in `requirements.txt`.
+I used python version 3.9.10 to run this bot.